Skip to main content

 dcl disneyband

-On some cruise lines, such as Royal Caribbean and Disney, you can opt to purchase a waterproof band in lieu of carrying around your plastic cruise card.
-This means that with the tap of your band, you will be able to make onboard purchases for things like alcoholic beverages, spa treatments, and more.
+On some cruise lines, such as Royal Caribbean and Disney, you can purchase a waterproof band instead of carrying around your plastic cruise card.
+This means that with the tap of your band, you can make onboard purchases for things like alcoholic beverages, spa treatments, and more.
 They can also be used to open your stateroom door!

 Shore excursions